 I have actually learned new things doing the A+ which I didn't learn at uni, they may have been talked about but I may have been pissed or asleep.
 Just because you have a degree does not mean you learned anything.

 These are genuine questions, so please don't take it as me having a dig.
-I know how the concensus here is to group together when feeling threatened. ;)[/quote]
+I know how the concensus here is to group together when feeling threatened. ;)[/QUOTE]

 Hi Mathematix,